bi3mer/challenges/README.md

 31. Find the compliment of a connected graph
 32. Implement basic grammar to generate structures of parentheses and brackets in c++
 33. <s>[Babylonian Square root](https://en.wikipedia.org/wiki/Methods_of_computing_square_roots#Babylonian_method) in c++</s>
+34. Test whether a graph is bipartite and create a visualization for the result
+35. Set operations union, intersection, and compliment in c++